-- LAN1: Connects to Local Area Network. - LAN2: Connects to Local Area Network.
-(For model "KN9 SLI" and "KN9 Ultra" only) - USB1/USB2: Connects to USB devices such as scanner, digital speakers, monitor, mouse, keyboard, hub, digital camera, joystick etc.
+- LAN1: Connects to Local Area Network. - USB1/USB2: Connects to USB devices such as scanner, digital speakers, monitor, mouse, keyboard, hub, digital camera, joystick etc.

 3. BIOS Setup

 This motherboard provides a programmable EEPROM that you can update the BIOS utility.
 The BIOS (Basic Input/Output System) is a program that deals with the basic level of communication between processor and peripherals.
 Use the BIOS Setup program only when installing motherboard, reconfiguring system, or prompted to "Run Setup".
 This chapter explains the Setup Utility of BIOS utility.